rm511130/Tanzu-Workshop-TKGI/README.md

 Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "X" in the appropriate column.

-Congratulations, you have completed LAB-3.
+Congratulations, you have completed LAB-4.

 -----------------------------------------------------
-### LAB-4: Deploying Apps to Kubernetes Clusters
+### LAB-5: Deploying Apps to Kubernetes Clusters

 - Docker container images identical to the ones you created during Lab-2D, Lab-2E and Lab-2F have been tagged and uploaded into the Public Docker Hub as [rmeira/fact](https://hub.docker.com/repository/docker/rmeira/fact), [rmeira/petclinic](https://hub.docker.com/repository/docker/rmeira/petclinic) and [rmeira/dotnet-core-welcome](https://hub.docker.com/repository/docker/rmeira/dotnet-core-welcome).
 The short documentation found at [rmeira/fact](https://hub.docker.com/repository/docker/rmeira/fact) contains the steps taken to tag and upload a Docker Image into the Public Docker Hub.
 You will carry out these steps in a subsequent Lab when it's time to upload container images into a private registry called `Harbor`.

-- During this lab you will deploy your containerized Apps in your K8s cluster.
+- During this lab you will deploy containerized Apps to your K8s cluster.

 #
-#### LAB-4A
+#### LAB-5A
 ![](./images/golang-tiny.png)    ![](./images/docker-tiny.png)    ![](./images/lab.png)

 - Let's use the [rmeira/fact](https://hub.docker.com/repository/docker/rmeira/fact) image to run the Factorial program on your Kubernetes cluster.